chenyu-jiang/dcp/docs/artifact_evaluation.md

 # SOSP'25 Artifact Evaluation

-This repository contains DCP's source code as well as (hopefully) automated scripts to run the experiments in the paper.
+This repository contains DCP's source code as well as automated scripts to run the experiments in the paper.
 Since our experiments make extensive use of GPUs, we provide remote access to a test cluster for the evaluation.
 Please refer to [this doc](./directory_hierarchy.md) for an overview of the directory hierarchy.